bootphon/ABX-accent/README.rst

 ------------

 - `data <https://github.com/bootphon/ABX-accent/tree/main/abx-accent/data>`_: The preparation data and the data results after the evaluation.
-- scripts: Scripts used for the preparation and the evaluation of the data.
+- `scripts <https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts>`_: Scripts used for the preparation and the evaluation of the data.

 License
 ========